ACTUALLY ACTING YOUTH THEATRE

 Who should audition for us?

-Any young actor who would like to learn more.
+Any young person who would like to learn more and gain confidence.
 We are a training theatre company - much like weekly classes, except during school holidays.
 We call it an acting intensive!
 Even the best musical theatre performer needs to know how to act, and this sort of work can also assist with public speaking and improving self confidence for all young people.

 We have worked with actors with loads of stage experience and very little.
 We keep the numbers low so we can get to know each participant and work individually with them to ensure they get the most out of the experience.

 The audition experience is an educational process with Actually Acting, filled with tips, support and encouragement.